stevenf7/IsaacSim/source/extensions/omni.isaac.extension_templates/template_source_files/loaded_scenario_workflow/README.md

 # Extension Usage
 This template extension creates a Load, Reset, and Run button in a simple UI.
-The Load and Reset buttons interact with the omni.isaac.core World() in order to simplify user interaction with the simulator and provide certain gurantees to the user at the times their callback functions are called.
+The Load and Reset buttons interact with the isaacsim.core.api World() in order to simplify user interaction with the simulator and provide certain gurantees to the user at the times their callback functions are called.